-The course is a nine-week email-course.
+The course is a ten week email-course.
 Each week you will receive a lesson that contains a set of videos, some additional content, and some exercises.
 I will post solutions to the exercises online.
 Both the Plus and the Premium Package have a community forum where you can ask questions, post code, and interact with me and with the other students.

 You should be familiar with the basics of Python.
 You can be slow at writing Python code, but these ideas should not be new to you.

 You also need to be familiar with basic network engineering (routing, switching, SNMP, Cisco CLI configuration).

 Finally, since the lab environment will use Linux.
 You should be at least somewhat familiar with Linux.
 You should know the basics of how to move around the file system, execute a script, and edit a file.

 Python facilitates writing clean, readable code and is natively present on Linux and MacOS.
 Python has gained widespread support in the networking community both from engineers and from vendors.
 Python has a large, active community and, consequently, numerous resources are available to you (libraries, documentation, books, tutorials, etc.).